CaraMcAvinchey/stem-and-leaf-blog/README.md

 ## CREDITS
 - The Code Institute 'I Think, Therefore I Blog' walkthrough project assisted and guided in the setup and basic structure of this project.
-- The Stockbook Project by Massimo Ranalli assisted with the setup of the edit/delete functions for comments.
+- The Stockbook Project by Massimo Ranalli assisted with the setup of the edit/delete functions for comments as well as the messaging alerts.
 - Code Institute Student Template: [gitpod full template](https://github.com/Code-Institute-Org/gitpod-full-template).

 ### Media